Nsustain/.github/profile/README.md

 # Nsustain
 > Are you a farmer or scientist working on
 > issues related to environmental sustainability?
-> Nsustain is here to help.
-We are a non-profit,
-> open-source website connecting volunteer
+> We're a non-profit, open-source website connecting
-> developers with those in need of technical assistance.
+> volunteer developers with those in need of technical
->
+> assistance.
+Farmers, scientists, environmentalists,
+> or anyone who works closely with the environment.
 > If you have a problem that you need help with,
 > don't hesitate to post it on our platform.
+>
 > We will do our best to assist you with a
 > solution, whether it's a program to
-> optimize your logistics or something
+> optimize your logistics, data analysis, or
 > else.
 As long as it aligns with our
 > mission to support sustainability,
 > we are here to help.